Darmo117/KatePartCustomHighlighting/README.md

-# KatePartCustomHighlighting
+# KatePart Custom Highlighting

-Custom definitions of languages for Kate
+This repository contains KatePart syntax files for various languages that are not shipped with Kate.